Updated: Mar 19

 Spring has arrived or at least that is what the calendar currently tells us!
 The rain during the month of March broke long-standing records in our area, but they also have helped to water the spring flowers that we have been desiring to see as we look for visible signs that the long winter is over.

 One of those "signs" that I look for each spring to tell me that winter has retreated is the budding of the poppies.
 I don’t know what it is that attracts me to these beautiful flowers for they do not differ in their color, at all.
 There is only one color that dots the countryside and that is the color “red.”
 For me, just seeing one of these beauties standing alone beside the road nestled in the bright green grass with a clear blue sky above is enough to tell me that “Yes … indeed winter is over!”

 This fascination with poppies actually began when we first arrived here in France.
 I was so enthralled by this tiny and delicate wonder that I really wanted to have one in my own tiny garden.
 Being one who would rather find something for “free” than actually have to pay for it, I proceeded to look for just the right specimen to call my own and bring it home!
-One day in particular, I went equipped with a tiny shovel and a bag on my bike to gather up my new find along a back road.
+One day in particular, I went equipped with a tiny shovel and a bag on my bike to gather up my bright selection that I found along a back road.
 I dug carefully around the entire plant and gently placed it in the bag for safekeeping.